hangtran108/hangtran108/README.md

 ## 🔥 About Me

 I am passionate about random events and love solving optimization problems by applying mathematical algorithms and ML/DL models.
-During my Bachelor's in Applied Mathematics, I developed a strong foundation in **statistical modeling** and **optimization algorithms**.
+During my Bachelor's in Applied Mathematics, I developed a strong foundation in statistical modeling and optimization algorithms.
 Now, as a Master's student in Data Science at VU Amsterdam, I'm diving deeper into advanced machine learning and deep learning techniques.

-### 🔑 Key Interests
-- Random events simulation & analysis
-- Mathematical modeling & optimization algorithms
-- Machine Learning (ML) & Deep Learning (DL) models

 ---